masonMO25/Night-Out/README.md

 ```
 GIVEN I am hungry
-WHEN I enter my zipcode
+WHEN I enter my location
 THEN a list of nearby restaurants appears on my screen.
+WHEN I click a marker on a map
+THEN I see a restaurant.
 ```